sortable/ads/README.md

 **WARNING: These libraries are under development and only availiable to selected Sortable customers.**

-## Sortable Ads
+## Sortable Ads Manager

-This repo contains libraries, examples and documentation for publishers integrating the Sortable ad framework into their sites.

-## Ad Manager

-The ad manager is a utility library that a publisher can embed on a page to help manage multiple header bidder frameworks on the same page.
+The ads manager is a utility library that a publisher can embed on a page to help manage multiple header bidder frameworks on the same page.

 The main goals of this library are to: